Alessandro1103/obsidian/Vault1/Zettelkasten/CSP PT1.md

 ## Variable and Value Ordering

-Naive backtracking does not specify in which order the variables are considered (which influences the search space size) A strategy can be: **most constrained variable first**, always pick a variable $v$ with minimal $|\{d \in D_v | a \bigcup \{v = d\}\ is \ consistent\}|$
+Naive backtracking does not specify in which order the variables are considered (which influences the search space size) Naive backtracking does not specify in which order the values of the chosen variable are considered.

+A strategy can be: **most constrained variable first**, always pick a variable $v$ with minimal $|\{d \in D_v | a \bigcup \{v = d\}\ is \ consistent\}|$
 ![[Pasted image 20231128224451.png]]
 by choosing a most constrained variable v first, we reduce the branching factor (number of sub-trees generated for v) and thus reduce the size of our search tree